-Thursday - We leave the Dix hut early morning and head up to our chosen objective taking in our planned route to the summit of an alpine peak.
-You'll have the opportunity of leading from the front making route choice decisions, developing your ropework skills on steep terrain and managing a group.
-It's this practical experience once all the rights skills and experience have been developed that you gain confidence to safely lead a group ski touring.
+We leave the Dix hut early in the morning and head up to our chosen objective, taking in our planned route to the summit of an alpine peak.
+You'll have the opportunity to lead, making route choice decisions, developing your ropework skills on steep terrain and managing a group.
+It is by having this practical experience, once all the rights skills and experience have been developed, that will help you gain confidence to safely lead a group ski touring.

-Saturday - depart after breakfast at the hotel.
+Depart after breakfast at the hotel.

 Maps: Rochers de Naye 262s 1:50,000, St Maurice 272s 1:50,000, Wildstribel 263s 1:50,000, Arolla 283S 1:50 000